 - Wednesday: 10:00 a.m.

-Our Vision for a New Rector:We seek a rector who is spiritually grounded, a strong preacher gifted in delivery of sermons while understanding the role music plays in our liturgy.
-We look for a rector who will challenge us as we explore our own spirituality, and a guide to help us understand the power of our faith outside the walls of the church.
+Our New Rector:We have found a rector who is spiritually grounded, a strong preacher gifted in delivery of sermons while understanding the role music plays in our liturgy.
+Reverend Ajung Sojwal is a rector who will challenge us as we explore our own spirituality, and will help us understand the power of our faith outside the walls of the church.

-We look for a rector who will care for us and help us to care for one another, especially those among us who are aging.
-We hope our rector will embrace the cultural diversity of our church and the community, will be an outgoing person with a sense of humor and an ability to make caring connections with individual parishioners.
-We look for a rector who will play an active role in civic organizations and seek to improve relationships outside the church and be a vital partner with other faith communities.
+We have found a rector who will care for us and help us to care for one another, especially those among us who are aging.
+Reverend Sojwal embraces the cultural diversity of our church and the community.
+She is an outgoing person with a sense of humor and an ability to make caring connections with individual parishioners.
+She is committed to playing an active role in civic organizations and seeking to improve relationships outside the church.
+Under her leadership, St. George's will grow as a vital partner with other faith communities.

-We would like a rector who will be a strong administrator, yet open to new directions and the opportunities that arise with change.
-Our rector needs to be committed to developing and strengthening Christian education (adult and youth), lay leadership and our music programs.
-We pray for a rector who will embrace our strengths and help us become stronger in our faith and our relationship with each other.
-Most important, our new rector will recognize the Holy Spirit’s presence among us and lead us with vision and prayer to grow as followers of Christ.
+Reverend Ajung is a strong administrator, yet open to new directions and the opportunities that arise with change.
+She is committed to developing and strengthening Christian education (adult and youth), lay leadership, and our music programs.
+We see Revered Ajung as a rector who will embrace our strengths and help us become stronger in our faith and our relationship with each other.
+Most important, she recognizes the Holy Spirit’s presence among us and will lead us with vision and prayer to grow as followers of Christ.

 The Episcopal Diocese of Long Island